matthewpalmer/Responsive-iOS-Grid-System/README.md

 ##Adding Custom Grids
 1. Add a new `@property float somePercentage` definition to the `GSSystem.h` file
 2. Set the values for this property in the `GSSystem.m` file using `[self setSomePercentage: xPercentage*screenWidth/100];` for percentages.
 If you're not using percentages, replaces xPercentage with the numerater of the fraction across the screen and '100' with the denominator (E.G. for 23/57 across (or down) the screen do `23*screenWidth/57`)
-3. Implement the new fraction in the view
+3. Implement the new fraction in the view.

     //Our custom fifty six percent box.
 It's added at 56% of the main view GSSystem *GSCustomSystem = [[GSSystem alloc]init]; //NOTE: We could just use one of the above ones.
 But whatever.
     [GSCustomSystem createPoints:[self view]];